-WICCI’s Fisheries Working Group investigates the effects of Wisconsin’s changing climate on fish populations, aquatic communities, and fisheries.
+WICCI’s Fisheries Working Group investigates the effects of Wisconsin’s changing climate on fish populations, aquatic communities, and fisheries, and shares solutions and adaptation strategies.
+Our group focuses on all types of fisheries in and around Wisconsin — from trout streams to inland lakes and rivers to the Great Lakes.

 Summary of Issues and Impacts